Baqend/Orestes-Bloomfilter/README.md

 * Operations on the shared Bloom filter need to be fast (single round-trips to Redis per operation and heavy use of pipelining)
 * Generation of the Bloom filter is always fast (on-the-fly pregeneration)
 * Support of union and intersection
-* Implementation of [rejection sampling](http://en.wikipedia.org/wiki/Rejection_sampling) and chaining of hash values taking into account the [avalanche effect](http://en.wikipedia.org/wiki/Avalanche_effect): higher hash quality
+* Implementation of [rejection sampling](http://en.wikipedia.org/wiki/Rejection_sampling) and chaining of hash values taking into account the [avalanche effect](http://en.wikipedia.org/wiki/Avalanche_effect) (higher hash quality)
-* Minimal dependencies: the local Bloom filters have none, the Redis Bloom filters need the [jedis](https://github.com/xetorthio/jedis) client jar (in  `lib` folder)
+* Minimal dependencies: the local Bloom filters have none, the Redis Bloom filters need the [jedis](https://github.com/xetorthio/jedis) client library (in  `lib` folder)
-* Concurrency: the shared Bloom filter may be queried and accessed by many applications simultaneously without multi-user anomalies and performance degradation (which is quite difficult for bitwise counters and a pregnerated Bloom filter - but possible)
+* Concurrency: the shared Bloom filter can be accessed by many clients simultaneously without multi-user anomalies and performance degradation (which is quite difficult for bitwise counters and a pregnerated Bloom filter - but possible)

-### How to use it?
+## Getting started
+Download the `orestes-bf.jar` and add it your classpath.
+Or checkout the repository and build it using ant: `ant build`.
+For the normal Bloom filters it's even sufficient to only copy the source *.java files to your project.

+## Usage
 ### Regular Bloom Filter
 The regular Bloom filter is very easy to use.
 It is the base class of all other Bloom filters.
 Figure out, how many elements you expect to have in the Bloom filter ( *n* ) and then which false positive rate is tolerable ( *p* ).